-So, let’s make this a fun exercise for those of you that are palette-challenged like myself.
-What items out there could be inspiration for your home’s colors?
+So, let’s make this a fun exercise for those of you that are palette-challenged like me.
+What items out there could be an inspiration for your home’s colors?
 Here are three ideas to get you started.

 Don’t forget that neutrals go with everything, so a jute rug, khaki-colored sofa, and some white bookcases would look great with this palette.

 For those looking for more colors to mix and match, I like this rug from Angela Adams because it has a neutral background that could easily translate to paint or sofas.

 You could pull out the dark green and blue for paint colors in different rooms in the house, and the orange and lime green for accessory colors.
 You could even pull the pink out for something small such as a girl’s bedroom, an accent wall, or even an upholstered bench at the end of a bed.

 This pillow from Crate & Barrel is another great option for those of you that like a neutral palette with bright accents in your home.
 The different shades of taupe and beige could be painted on walls to delineate different spaces in your home, while the yellow could be used to brighten up a bathroom’s walls.
 You could do red in the kitchen if you like red kitchens, and in the living room, you could have these pillows on neutral sofas, with black bookcases and a lime-green throw.

 If you start with one thing that you absolutely love, you’ll have a better chance at loving your home’s final color scheme.